-On exiting the building Fire Wardens must report to the Fire Marshal, who will be located opposite the main entrance and wearing an orange hi-vis vest.
-They will mark off that sector as having been checked and cleared.

-- Report if there are any disabled persons that require assistance or if you think anyone may still be in the building. - On returning to the building please put the yellow hi-vis vest back to the safety station you collected it from.
+- On exiting the building Fire Wardens must report to the Fire Marshal, who will be located at the designated assembly point and wearing an orange hi-vis vest.
+They will mark off that sector as having been checked and cleared. - Report if there are any disabled persons that require assistance or if you think anyone may still be in the building. - On returning to the building please put the yellow hi-vis vest back to the safety station you collected it from.